Icaro Air: Early and later operations

-The company was founded on September 21, 1971 and commenced operations with two Cessna 150, with which what would later be one of the largest aviation companies in Ecuador was started.
+The company was founded on September 21, 1971, and commenced operations with two Cessna 150, with which what would later be one of the largest aviation companies in Ecuador was started.

 In 1984, Icaro Air obtained from the aeronautical authority, a new operating permit in addition to those already existing up to that moment, this permit was granted in order that the company could carry out specialized aerial work operations with helicopters.
 To carry out operations with external cargo and passenger transport as well.
 For this, the airline concluded a joint venture with Heli Union based in Paris, France.

 In 1996, Icaro Airentered the business of supplying aviation fuels as a Distributor and later as a marketer, approved by the respective regulatory entity.
 Icaro Air has served important clients for more than a decade.
 In 1997 Icaro acquired a Bell 206 L-3 helicopter and later in 1998, it incorporated a Bell 206 L-4.

 By the beginning of the new century, Icaro Air had been strongly consolidated in the service of charter flights and helicopters.
 However, growth projections continued to be sustained for all existing areas except for the Pilots' school.
 A perspective was envisaged for the development of new business lines such as: Courier and cargo service and what would be the largest project developed up to that time, to make the company the second largest airline in the country.

 Bankruptcy

-The company went into liquidation in June 20, 2011, when it asked the Superintendency of Companies of Ecuador for its dissolution.
+The company went into liquidation on June 20, 2011, when it asked the Superintendency of Companies of Ecuador for its dissolution.
 The frequencies to Guayaquil and Galapagos were also revoked.